Albemarle (NYSE:ALB) Releases FY 2022 Earnings Guidance

-Albemarle (NYSE:ALB – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
+Albemarle (NYSE:ALB – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $5.650-$6.650 for the period, compared to the Thomson Reuters consensus estimate of $6.190.
 The company issued revenue guidance of $4.20 billion-$4.50 billion, compared to the consensus revenue estimate of $4.01 billion.

-Albemarle (NYSE:ALB – Get Rating) last released its quarterly earnings data on Tuesday, February 15th.
-The specialty chemicals company reported $1.01 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.96 by $0.05.
-Albemarle had a return on equity of 7.79% and a net margin of 3.72%.
-The company had revenue of $894.20 million during the quarter, compared to analysts’ expectations of $889.88 million.
-During the same period last year, the firm posted $1.17 earnings per share.
-The business’s revenue was up 1.7% on a year-over-year basis.
-Analysts anticipate that Albemarle will post 5.99 EPS for the current fiscal year.
+Several brokerages have recently issued reports on ALB.
+Citigroup lowered their target price on shares of Albemarle from $280.00 to $244.00 in a report on Friday, February 18th.
+Robert W. Baird reduced their price target on shares of Albemarle from $245.00 to $228.00 in a research report on Tuesday, February 22nd.
+KeyCorp upped their price target on shares of Albemarle from $153.00 to $163.00 and gave the company an underweight rating in a research report on Friday, February 18th.
+Mizuho reduced their price target on shares of Albemarle from $281.00 to $243.00 and set a neutral rating for the company in a research report on Friday, February 18th.
+Finally, Bank of America reduced their price target on shares of Albemarle from $230.00 to $216.00 in a research report on Friday, February 18th.
+Four investment analysts have rated the stock with a sell rating, five have issued a hold rating and eleven have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company currently has an average rating of Hold and a consensus price target of $239.14.

-A number of analysts have commented on ALB shares.
-Evercore ISI reissued a buy rating and set a $295.00 price objective on shares of Albemarle in a report on Friday, November 19th.
-KeyCorp increased their target price on Albemarle from $153.00 to $163.00 and gave the company an underweight rating in a research note on Friday, February 18th.
-HSBC upgraded shares of Albemarle from a hold rating to a buy rating and increased their target price for the stock from $250.00 to $280.00 in a report on Wednesday, January 26th.
-Citigroup decreased their target price on shares of Albemarle from $280.00 to $244.00 in a research note on Friday, February 18th.
-Finally, Bank of America cut their target price on shares of Albemarle from $230.00 to $216.00 in a research report on Friday, February 18th.
-Four equities research analysts have rated the stock with a sell rating, five have issued a hold rating and eleven have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company presently has an average rating of Hold and a consensus target price of $239.14.
+The business also recently declared a quarterly dividend, which will be paid on Friday, April 1st.
+Stockholders of record on Friday, March 18th will be given a dividend of $0.395 per share.
+The ex-dividend date is Thursday, March 17th.
+This represents a $1.58 dividend on an annualized basis and a dividend yield of 0.88%.
+This is an increase from Albemarle’s previous quarterly dividend of $0.39.
+Albemarle’s dividend payout ratio (DPR) is presently 145.80%.

-In related news, EVP Karen G. Narwold sold 2,308 shares of the stock in a transaction that occurred on Wednesday, January 5th.
-The shares were sold at an average price of $239.94, for a total transaction of $553,781.52.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO J Kent Masters acquired 5,241 shares of the stock in a transaction on Friday, February 18th.
-The stock was purchased at an average cost of $190.80 per share, with a total value of $999,982.80.
+In other Albemarle news, CFO Scott Tozier sold 1,527 shares of the firm’s stock in a transaction on Wednesday, January 5th.
+The stock was sold at an average price of $239.94, for a total value of $366,388.38.
+The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, CEO J Kent Masters bought 5,241 shares of the business’s stock in a transaction on Friday, February 18th.
+The stock was bought at an average price of $190.80 per share, for a total transaction of $999,982.80.
 The disclosure for this purchase can be found here.
-Over the last ninety days, insiders have sold 5,172 shares of company stock worth $1,269,127.
+Insiders have sold 5,172 shares of company stock valued at $1,269,127 in the last three months.
 Corporate insiders own 0.63% of the company’s stock.

-Hedge funds have recently bought and sold shares of the business.
-Morgan Stanley increased its holdings in shares of Albemarle by 35.2% during the second quarter.
-Morgan Stanley now owns 507,062 shares of the specialty chemicals company’s stock valued at $85,420,000 after purchasing an additional 131,903 shares during the period.
-Stifel Financial Corp boosted its position in Albemarle by 4.4% during the 4th quarter.
-Stifel Financial Corp now owns 56,422 shares of the specialty chemicals company’s stock worth $13,190,000 after acquiring an additional 2,367 shares during the period.
-Metropolitan Life Insurance Co NY boosted its position in Albemarle by 18.1% during the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 13,189 shares of the specialty chemicals company’s stock worth $3,083,000 after acquiring an additional 2,017 shares during the period.
-Salem Investment Counselors Inc. lifted its holdings in shares of Albemarle by 127.3% during the 4th quarter.
-Salem Investment Counselors Inc. now owns 125 shares of the specialty chemicals company’s stock valued at $29,000 after buying an additional 70 shares during the last quarter.
-Finally, Integrated Wealth Concepts LLC lifted its holdings in shares of Albemarle by 110.9% during the 4th quarter.
-Integrated Wealth Concepts LLC now owns 4,016 shares of the specialty chemicals company’s stock valued at $939,000 after buying an additional 2,112 shares during the last quarter.
-Institutional investors own 78.48% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of ALB.
+California State Teachers Retirement System raised its position in Albemarle by 1.8% in the fourth quarter.
+California State Teachers Retirement System now owns 209,582 shares of the specialty chemicals company’s stock worth $48,994,000 after acquiring an additional 3,618 shares in the last quarter.
+Stifel Financial Corp raised its position in Albemarle by 4.4% in the fourth quarter.
+Stifel Financial Corp now owns 56,422 shares of the specialty chemicals company’s stock worth $13,190,000 after acquiring an additional 2,367 shares in the last quarter.
+State of Tennessee Treasury Department raised its position in Albemarle by 82.0% in the fourth quarter.
+State of Tennessee Treasury Department now owns 35,895 shares of the specialty chemicals company’s stock worth $8,392,000 after acquiring an additional 16,174 shares in the last quarter.
+Bank Julius Baer & Co.
+Ltd Zurich raised its position in Albemarle by 7,595.5% in the fourth quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 15,391 shares of the specialty chemicals company’s stock worth $3,598,000 after acquiring an additional 15,191 shares in the last quarter.
+Finally, Metropolitan Life Insurance Co NY raised its position in Albemarle by 18.1% in the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 13,189 shares of the specialty chemicals company’s stock worth $3,083,000 after acquiring an additional 2,017 shares in the last quarter.
+Institutional investors and hedge funds own 78.48% of the company’s stock.

 Albemarle Company Profile (Get Rating)